Meta-Drive-Lab/Cog_Dec_Mak/Active Inference/Readme.md

 ## 🔍 Overview

-This function implements a **Free Energy minimization principle**, central to the framework of **Active Inference**.
-In this context, free energy serves as a measure of deviation between the predicted (preferred) latent trajectory — typically aligned with high-probability, stable behaviors — and the actual executed trajectory.
+This function calculates the **free energy cost** of a trajectory in a way that is fully consistent with the principles of **Active Inference**.
+It evaluates how well a trajectory aligns with the agent’s expected latent behavior by measuring deviations from the preferred ref path.

-The core idea is that an intelligent agent seeks to minimize this free energy to reduce surprise or uncertainty about its future states.
-In motion planning, this translates to preferring trajectories that are **consistent with prior beliefs about optimal behavior**, such as staying close to the inferred path of least resistance — often represented by structural priors like ref lane centers.
+The cost serves as a proxy for variational free energy and can be directly used in planning frameworks based on **Active Inference**, guiding the agent to minimize surprise and maintain consistency with internal beliefs.

 ---